Face washing: Cleansers

-Facial cleansers usually contain common substances such as water, surfactant, moisturisers, and water-binders.
+Facial cleansers usually contain common substances such as water, surfactants, moisturisers, and water-binders.
 Some can include preservatives to prevent microorganisms from growing, or fragrances to eliminate the smell of surfactants.

 Surfactant, also known as surface-active agents or emulsifiers, is the major component in common cleansers available for face washing products.
 It determines the main properties of the product and its washing effects.
 When a surfactant comes in contact with water, it shifts to an interface, which describes the area between the surfactant and skin, or the area between the surfactant and air.
 While this process occurs, it helps lower the tension in between layers, and encourages dirt particles and oil to come out as bubbles form.
 Surfactants can be in ionic, nonionic, or silicon-containing forms.

 Cleansers can have a mixture of several surfactants to amplify its effects or foaming properties.
 Common surfactants include soap and synthetic detergents.
 While the addition of surfactants in facial cleansers is essential in removing unwanted materials, the skin barrier may be damaged as the lipid structures are being disrupted under the skin.
 This issue leads to the improvement of facial cleansers across time, hoping to lighten the damages brought by cleansers on the skin as much as possible.